patilav/Distributed-Computing/2-futures/ZANIN_Connor_multilisp-1985.md

 Is the language (1) topology-agnostic, and (2) easy to use?.
 The answers to both of these questions need to be true of a language in order for a language to be adopted.
 If the language is not portable, or is too difficult to use for the creation of programs, the language will not be adopted.

-The ultimate goal of language design is to provide software developers with a tool for creating programs that do useful work.
+A motivation behind language design is to provide software developers with a tool for creating programs that do useful work.
 This is because real programmers work for real companies that need to make real money.
 This is not a bad thing, but is a consideration that must be made when designing a language.
 Additionally, if a language is not portable it will quickly become irrelevent.
 Not only is a machine-specific language not portable to other current systems, it will not be portable to *future* systems.
 Hence, real companies that need to make real money will tell their real programmers to create programs in languages that can take advantage of ever-improving hardware.

+If programmability was not a consideration, we would all program in assembly.
+I would argue it is the sole purpose of programming languages to provide programmability.

 2. Numerical vs Symbolic computation: how the language treats both
 3. Determinacy: does the language garuantee a program given the same inputs will produce the same outputs?